-The following risks (a)-(d) are likely to materialize without any public intervention to deal with the market failures which are pointed out above.
+The following risks (a)-(d) are likely to materialize without any public intervention to deal with the market failures that are pointed out above.

-(a) The burden of small-depositors' losses
+- (a) The burden of small-lot depositors' losses

-Despite it being undesirable to let small-lot depositors, who cannot avoid information asymmetry by themselves, shoulder losses incurred by a bank failure, there is a risk of such a thing happening.
+Despite it being undesirable to let small-lot depositors, who cannot avoid information asymmetry by themselves, shoulder losses incurred by a bank failure, there is a risk of such a thing happening. - (b) Failure of a solvent bank due to a temporary liquidity shortage such as a bank run

-(b) Failure of a solvent bank due to a temporary liquidity shortage such as a bank run occurs due to rational behavior on the part of creditors thereby forcing a solvent bank into a temporary liquidity shortage.
+As a result of information asymmetry, there could be a case where a bank run occurs due to rational behavior on the part of creditors, thereby forcing a solvent bank into a temporary liquidity shortage.
 In this case, there is a risk that the bank concerned cannot restore liquidity by itself, resulting in its failure.